Hasbro: Criticism and controversy

 Hasbro was criticized for "sexist" product design when its 2015 Star Wars Monopoly board game failed to feature Rey, the female protagonist in Star Wars: The Force Awakens, while including all of the supporting male characters.
 Hasbro explained that Rey was left out of the Monopoly game to avoid spoilers, because the game was released months before the movies.
 On January 5, 2016, Hasbro announced that Rey would be included in future versions.
 Hasbro later stated that it struggled to distribute the updated Monopoly game that includes the Rey piece, because retailers (especially in the United States) showed "insufficient interest" after having already purchased stock of the first release.

 On October 2, 2015, Lorraine Markham sued Hasbro for breach of contract for failure to pay royalties to her.
 She was seeking a declaration from the U.S. District Court in Providence that her husband Bill Markham was the sole creator of The Game of Life.

-On August 7, 2020, Hasbro produced a DreamWorks Animation Troll doll device for pre-school age children which had an unadvertised activator on the doll's private parts that caused the device to emit several audio recordings that were questioned by some American mothers; in particular one of them posted a Facebook video stream that went viral.
-In it, she questioned whether the intent was to groom children for depravity: "It makes a gasping sound when you touch her privates.
-And to me it's just like sexual sounds, and it's so disturbing.
-This is 100% why I say that they have been GROOMING kids all along."
-A Hasbro senior officer for global communications quickly back-pedalled and protested that it was "not intentional" and the company removed the device from the marketplace.
+On August 7, 2020, Hasbro produced a DreamWorks Animation Troll doll device for pre-school children which had an unadvertised activator on the doll's private parts that caused the device to emit several audio recordings that were questioned by some American mothers; in particular one of them posted a Facebook video stream that went viral.
+In it, she questioned whether the intent was to groom children for depravity.
+A Hasbro senior officer for global communications said that it was "not intentional" and the company removed the device from the marketplace.
 A writer for USA Today opined that "We rate the claim that the doll was designed to groom children as PARTLY FALSE."

-In late December of 2022, continuing into 2023, Hasbro and subsidiary company Wizards of the Coast fell under a fire of backlash from Dungeons & Dragons fans due to leaked information indicating the companies planned to revoke a longstanding open license and to replace it with one that imposed severe new regulations on content created under the previous license agreement.
+In late December 2022, continuing into 2023, Hasbro and subsidiary company Wizards of the Coast received backlash from Dungeons & Dragons fans due to leaked information indicating the companies planned to revoke a longstanding open license and to replace it with one that imposed severe new regulations on content created under the previous license agreement.
 The legality of this move by Hasbro has been debated.

+In 2023, subsidiary Wizards of the Coast hired several Pinkerton employees to seize the upcoming March of the Machine: The Aftermath card set for trading card game Magic: The Gathering from a YouTuber who had purchased them from a local game store and published their contents on YouTube ahead of release.

+Philanthropy

+In 2017, Corporate Responsibility Magazine rated Hasbro number one on its 100 Best Corporate Citizens list, a measure of corporate philanthropy.
+The company was ranked number five for 2018, and number 13 in 2019.